 - Raw fusion protein shake with unsweetened vanilla almond milk

-My favorite lunch rotates, I usually have grilled chicken strips in the freezer that I will heat up with roasted veggies.
+My favorite lunch rotates, I usually have grilled chicken strips in the freezer that I will heat up with roasted veggies or toss on a salad.
 The next option is a lettuce wrap (check out this tutorial from Against All Grain).
 Hummus with gluten-free crackers and veggies is another easy choice.

 - Egg salad (Instant Pot: 6 eggs, 1 1/4 c water, 4 min on manual; quick release and put eggs in an ice bath)

-- Roasted veggies (2 trays at a time, my favorite combo is: sweet potatoes, peppers, onion, carrots; add olive oil, balsamic vinegar, salt and pepper)
+- Roasted veggies (2 trays at a time, my favorite combo is: sweet potatoes, peppers, onion, and Brussel sprouts; add olive oil, balsamic vinegar, salt, and pepper)

 - Prep fresh veggies (carrots, celery, mini peppers) and Dip